PatrickTheGamerz/ORANGETALE/README.md

     actCount++;
     hideSansDialogue();
     hidePlayerDialogue();
-    // ACT text should be normal (not status) so Z can advance if needed if (id === "CHECK") {
+    if (id === "CHECK") {
       dialogueBox.style.display = "block";
       showPlayerDialogue("* sans - atk 1 def 1.\n* the second skeleton brother stands firm.", null, false, false);